Significant Cornwall Railway Dates

 1889 – Grand Trunk double tracked their main line from Bainsville to Cornwall.

-1889 – Poor’s Manual of 1889 reports that Cornwall Street Railway was operating over 3 miles of track and owned four cars and two steam motors.
+1889 – Poor’s Manual of 1889 reports that the Cornwall Street Ry was operating over 3 miles of track and owned four cars and two steam motors.
 No reference to this has been found in local periodicals or documents.

 1895, February 22 – W.C.
 Young, editor of the Cornwall Freeholder, proposed to create a railway company to build from Cornwall to South Indian (Limoges) for the purpose of racing the Ontario Pacific in which company would be built first.
 This proposal never was incorporated.

 1896 – a 50,000 gallon water tank was erected at the Grand Trunk station grounds in Cornwall.

 1896, March 25 – Cornwall Street Railway was repealed in favour of a newly incorporated company, the Cornwall Electric Street Railway, having the same purpose only using electrically powered street cars instead of horse drawn ones.

 1896, April 23 – Cornwall Electric Street Ry construction was in full swing starting out of the Grand Trunk station area.
 There is mention that hopes were high for the company to build a spur northwards to Monkland.